|Anjeer Jhinga (Prawns cooked with Dried Figs)|

 - Soak dried figs in water for 30 mins.
 Blend figs in a mixer to coarse paste.
 Add curd and garam masala. blend it again to smooth paste.
 Keep it aside.

 - Heat 2-3 tbsp oil in a pan or kadai.
-Tamper mustard seeds.
+Temper mustard seeds.
 Add finely chopped onions and saute a while.

 - Add pepper powder and water if needed.
 Cook it again for 5 mins and garnish with chopped coriander.
 Serve hot with rice.
 If the curry becomes thick, add water at the time of serving and reheat it for few seconds.